STOmics/Stereopy/docs/source/index.rst

 2. Addition of displaying basic information of StereoExpData object when simply typing it.
 3. Addition of saving statistic results when plotting.
 4. Addition of marker gene proportion (optional), in-group and out-of-group, in `data.tl.find_marker_genes`.
 Otherwise, supported filtering marker genes via `data.tl.filter_marker_genes`.
-5. Supported adapting to AnnData, for directly using data and results stored in AnnData for subsequent analysis.
+5. Supported adapting to AnnData, use directly use data and results stored in AnnData for subsequent analysis.
-6. Addition of the matrix of gene count among clusters so that transformed output .rds file could be used for annotation by SingleR directly.
+6. Addition of the matrix of gene count among clusters so that transformed output `.rds` file could be used for annotation by SingleR directly.
 7. Initial release of Stereopy development solution.
 8. Update requirements.txt.